tforlini/CS445/edu.iit.cs445.vin/README.md

  *The Curl requests:

  Which is accessible using your shell.
 Curl is a command line interface for HTTP resuests.
+The base URL oof the app is http://localhost:8080/edu.iit.cs445.vin/rest/vin and then follows the api categories such as /sub or /admin.
 You can execute different kind of requests such as:

 -POST a request using a JSON file: